hafizullah12/Employee-Attendance-Tracker/README.md

 9.Payroll<br>

 # How To Run??

-After Starting Apache and MySQL in XAMPP, follow the following steps
+At First Download or Clone this Repository,Then Starting Apache and MySQL in XAMPP and  follow the following steps

 1st Step: Extract file <br>
 2nd Step: Copy main project folder <br>